 Again, go back to a forum or two, and read through the most popular threads.

 Take note of the credibility of each post.

-For example, here’s a post from “r/nutrition” that was highly upvoted.
+For example, a post from r/nutrition was highly upvoted.
 It links to official sources and studies:

-After browsing more threads, I saw that this was common.
+After browsing more threads, we saw that this was common.

 The readers in that nutrition audience trust only research, so all posts written for them should be well-cited and data-driven.

 Alternatively, you might find that your audience prefers quotes and advice from experts in the field.